Census of Population

 The census of population is a detailed count of every person living in Ireland on a particular date.

 It takes place every 5 years and is carried out by the Central Statistics Office (CSO).
-The most recent census was in April 2016.
-The next census was planned to take place on 18 April 2021.
-This has been moved to 3 April 2022 because of COVID-19.
+The most recent census took place on 3 April 2022.

 Under the Statistics Act, everyone in the State must complete or be included on the census form.